A Goal Setting Activity

 If you are only given one little glimpse into tomorrow, don’t be discouraged.
 Instead, take steps to act on what He gave you.
 Each step of obedience will illumine the way for the next.

-This goal setting activity is different from all others, because for the actual setting of the goals, you are not the initiator, He is.
+This goal setting activity is different from all others you are not the initiator, He is.
+You simply make yourself available.
 Besides that, He provides the ability and resources to make your goals a reality.

-So relax and enjoy the year to come – your only task is to expect Him to lead and to obediently follow.
+So relax and look forward eagerly to your future - expect Him to lead and obediently follow.

 Christian Goal Setting